-[actor:actor
+[actor:datahub

-001,actorPath:/tmp/vantagecache,transcoder:10.145.40.81],cifs://user:password@\\10.145.40.81\VantageCache
+001,actorPath:/tmp/vantagecache,transcoder:10.145.40.81],cifs://user:password@\\10.145.40.81\\VantageCache

-Parameters Required / Optional Description actor Optional Specifies a list of one or more Actors that the Manager will select from to perform the transcoding.
-Multiple Actors are separated by a comma. actorPath Optional Used for Linux-based Actors Specifies a fixed and existing mount point to the CIFS transcoder cache folder (that is, /mnt/vantagecache).
-If this parameter is not specified, the Actor will automatically create its own mount point to the transcoder cache share folder. transcoder Optional The IP address to the transcoder.
-If parameter is not specified, 127.0.0.1 is assumed.
+Parameters Required / Optional Description actor Optional Specifies a list of one or more Datahubs that the Manager will select from to perform the transcoding.
+Multiple Datahubs are separated by a comma. actorPath Optional Used for Linux-based Datahubs.
+Specifies a fixed and existing mount point to the CIFS transcoder cache folder (for example, /mnt/vantagecache).
+If this parameter is not specified, the Datahub will automatically create its own mount point to the transcoder cache share folder. transcoder Optional The IP address to the transcoder.
+If this parameter is not specified, 127.0.0.1 is assumed.